-Private equity is money from investors that helps grow and expand companies that aren’t listed on a public market.
+Private equity is financing from investors to invest in or buy companies that aren’t listed on a public market and then make improvements to those companies.
+Their goal is to sell the companies for more than they bought them for.
 Many people aren’t as familiar with this style of investment as they are with the public trading done through the stock market.
-However, private equity plays a crucial role in our economy and helps smaller companies flourish.

-Private equity is a type of investment where investors can purchase shares of companies that are not publicly traded on a stock exchange or regulated by the Securities Exchange Commission (SEC).
+Private equity (PE) is a type of investment where qualified investors can purchase shares of companies that are not publicly traded on a stock exchange or regulated by the Securities and Exchange Commission (SEC).
+They typically do this through investment partnerships or funds managed by private equity firms.

 With publicly traded companies, investors purchase shares of the company on a public market such as the New York Stock Exchange.
-With private equity, qualified investors can directly invest in private companies that aren’t typically available to the average investor.
+With private equity, qualified investors can combine their assets to invest in private companies that aren’t typically available to the average investor.

-These individuals or institutional investors are referred to as limited partners.
+These investors are referred to as limited partners.
 They are often high-net-worth individuals or institutions such as insurance companies.
 Equity firms usually require a sizable financial commitment from limited partners to qualify for this investment opportunity.

-The equity firm uses the funds from investors to help the companies they invest in achieve specific objectives — like raising capital for growth or leveraging operations.
+The equity firm uses the assets from investors to help the companies they invest in achieve specific objectives — like raising capital for growth or leveraging operations.

 To help further these objectives, equity firms offer a range of services to the companies they invest in, from strategy guidance to operations management.
 The amount of involvement and support the firm gives depends on the firm’s percentage of equity.
 The more equity they have, the larger the role they play.

 In helping these private companies reach their business objectives, private equity firms are working toward their own goal: to end the relationship with a large return on their investment.
-Equity firms usually receive their profits three to seven years after the original investment.
+Equity firms may aim to receive their profits a few years after the original investment.
 However, the time horizon for each fund depends on the specifics of the investment objectives.

 The more value a firm can add to a company during the time horizon, the greater the profit.
 Equity firms can add value by repaying debt, increasing revenue streams, lowering production or operation costs, or increasing the company’s previously acquired price tag.